cc-archive/vocabulary-legacy/src/patterns/Definition/Definition.md

 A definition looks like this.
-Note how 'Source Sans Pro' gives way to the elegant 'Libre Baskerville' by Impallari Type.
+Note how 'Source Sans Pro' gives way to the elegant [Libre Baskerville by Impallari Type](https://fonts.google.com/specimen/Libre+Baskerville).
 Look at the `fi` ligature and tell me you are not impressed.

 ```jsx
 <Definition